 A large display provides information about the plan to use renewable solar energy in the city of St Petersburg and the Tampa Bay area.

 At the far east end is a beautiful playground for children that overlooks Tampa Bay.
-You can see the world famous St Pete Pier in the distance.

 There is an aviation theme to the playground structures.